ga-wdi-boston/jquery-ajax-delete/README.md

 1. Create and checkout a new branch (training).
 1. Install dependencies with `npm install`.

-We'll make requests of and receive responses from an HTTP server we'll set up
+We'll make requests of and receive responses from the library-api:
- together:

 1. Open a new terminal (window or tab).
-1. Change into the directory where your library-api lives
+1. Change into the directory where your library-api lives.
-1. Run `rails s` or `rails server`(they do the same thing)
+1. Run `rails s` or `rails server` to start the API(they do the same thing).

 We're now ready to make requests.